Oiuhukt/tesisdocto/cantrash/introapuntes.md

 a rare case but has played a role in all periods of history.

 This book aims to treat all questions put in it without this opium  that is often called 'philosophy', by misuse of an honourable name.
 Nowhere will we attempt to make unsettled questions appear as if they  were settled, by the use of dazzling turns of phrase; moreover,  nowhere will we attempt to avoid questions concerning the borders of  the area commonly called 'science', by shifting to another plane.
 Much  more, our object is to treat all problems that appear during the  operation of science with the same striving toward real solutions to  which one is accustomed within the fields called often with benign  condescension the 'special sciences'.

+.
+Nevertheless, many educators and political leaders were afraid that denial of the exceptional status of the celestial bodies in physical science would make it more difficult to teach the belief in the existence of spiritual beings as distinct from material bodies; and since it was their general conviction that the belief in spiritual beings is a powerful instrument to bring about a desirable conduct among citizens, a physical theory that supported this belief seemed to be highly desirable.

+l these factors participate in the making of a scientific theory.
+We remember, however, that according to the opinion of the majority of active scientists, these extrascientific factors "should not" have any influence on the acceptance of a scientific theory.
+But who has claimed and who can claim that they "should not"?

+.
+Technological changes have to produce social changes that manifest themselves in changing human conduct.
+Everybody knows of the Industrial Revolution of the nineteenth century and the accompanying changes in human life from a rural into an urban patten^ Probably the rise of atomic power will produce analogous changaf in man's way of life.

 * Esto es algo que claramente tienen en mente los autores de "Not in our genes".